AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 - `--rmd`: provided by snakemake, the input `.Rmd` file to render.
 - `--bib_file`: File path for the  `bibliography:` header option.
 Default is the `references.bib` script at the top of the repository.
-- `--html`: Default is to save the output `.html` file of the same name as the input `.Rmd` file.
+- `--html`: Default is to save the output `.html` file the same name as the input `.Rmd` file.
 This option allows you to specify an output file name.
 Default is used by snakemake.

 ## General guidelines for analyses notebooks